-$$S = \sum{i} \phi(\mathbf{r}{i}) V{i} \tag{26}$$
+$$S = \sum{i} \phi(\mathbf{r}i) V_i \tag{26}$$

 In our approach, we use the gradients estimated with equation (21) for a linear reconstruction in each cell around the centre-of-mass.
-For example, the density at any point $r \in V_i$ of a cell is estimated as where $s_i$ is the centre of mass of the cell.
-Note that independent of the magnitude of the gradient and the geometry of the Voronoi cell, this linear reconstruction is conservative, i.e. the total mass in the cell $m_i$ is identical to the volume integral over the reconstruction, $m_i = \int{V_i} \rho(\mathbf{r}) d^3 \mathbf{r}$ .
-An alternative choice for the reference point is to choose the mesh-generating point $\mathbf{r}i$ instead of $s_i$ .
-This is the more natural choice if the cell values are known to sample the values of the underlying field at the location of the meshgenerating points, then the reconstruction is exact to linear order.
+For example, the density at any point $r \in V_i$ of a cell is estimated as where s_i is the centre of mass of the cell.
+Note that independent of the magnitude of the gradient and the geometry of the Voronoi cell, this linear reconstruction is conservative, i.e. the total mass in the cell m_i is identical to the volume integral over the reconstruction, $m_i = \int{V_i} \rho(\mathbf{r}) \mathrm{d}^3 \mathbf{r}$.
+An alternative choice for the reference point is to choose the mesh-generating point r_i instead of s_i .
+This is the more natural choice if the cell values are known to sample the values of the underlying field at the location of the mesh-generating points, then the reconstruction is exact to linear order.
 However, our input quantities are cell-averages, which correspond to linear order to the values of the underlying field sampled at the centre-of-masses of the cells.
 For this reason we prefer the centre-of-mass of a cell as reference point for the reconstruction.

-$$\rho(\mathbf{r}) = \rho_i + \langle \boldsymbol{\nabla} \rho \rangle_i \cdot (\mathbf{r} - \mathbf{s}i), \tag{27}$$
+$$\rho(\mathbf{r}) = \rho_i + \langle \nabla \rho \rangle_i \cdot (\mathbf{r} - \mathbf{s}i), \tag{27}$$

 Nevertheless, this highlights that large spatial offsets between the centre-of-mass of a cell and its mesh-generating point are a source of errors in the linear reconstruction.
-It is therefore desirably to use "regular" meshes if possible, where the mesh-generating points lie close to the centre-ofmass; such meshes minimize the errors in the gradient estimation and the linear reconstruction.
+It is therefore desirably to use "regular" meshes if possible, where the mesh-generating points lie close to the centre-of-mass; such meshes minimize the errors in the gradient estimation and the linear reconstruction.
 Or in other words, we would like our Voronoi meshes to be relatively close to so-called centroidal Voronoi meshes, where the meshgenerating points lie exactly in the centre of mass of each cell.
 As we will discuss in more detail later, we have developed an efficient method for steering the mesh motion such that this regularity condition can be approximately maintained at all times (if desired).

-In smooth parts of the flow, the above reconstruction is second-order accurate.
+In smooth parts of the flow, the above reconstruction is second-order accurate, with a stencil that consists of the local cell plus all adjacent cells.
 However, in order to avoid numerical instabilities the order of the reconstruction must be reduced near fluid discontinuities, such that the introduction of new extrema by over- or undershoots in the extrapolation is avoided.
 This is generally achieved by applying slope limiters that reduce the size of the gradients near local extrema, or by flux limiters that replace the high-order flux with a lower order version if there are steep gradients in the upstream region of the flow.
 These techniques allow the construction of total variation diminishing (TVD) schemes, in which spurious oscillations in solutions can be completely suppressed.